 Summary of the Article

-Over the past 5 years, mobile devices have become the primary source of accessing the internet for millions of people around the globe.
-These trends have scrambled many industries to adapt towards shift in business application users by developing a mobile app for their business application.
+Over the past 5 years, Android and iOS devices have become the primary source of accessing the internet for millions of people around the globe.
+These trends have scrambled many industries to adapt to the shift in business application users by developing a mobile app for their business application.

-During the early years of this shift, IT industry focused on meeting the market demand and businesses focused on creating a market presence and they overlooked to focus on app development costs, security, maintainability, code quality etc.
+During the early years of this shift, IT industry focused on meeting the market demand and businesses focused on creating a market presence and they overlooked to focus on app development due to costs, security, maintainability, code quality, etc.

-Presently as the underlying surge has settled down, it’s a great opportunity to focus around these issues and embrace new methodologies to lessen cost and increase quality.
+Presently as the underlying surge has settled down, it’s a great opportunity to focus on these issues and embrace new methodologies to lessen cost and increase quality.
 It is high time for companies to embrace the mobile-first approach and focus on building their business application for both iOS and Android ecosystem.

 In this blog, we will be discussing the DevOps approach in Mobile App Development, the major challenges faced, and best practices to overcome those challenges.